polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

   {
     // --snip--

-    // For using unsigned transactions
+    // To use unsigned transactions
     OffchainPallet: offchain_pallet::{ Module, Call, Storage, Event<T>, transaction_validity::ValidateUnsigned }

-    // For just using signed transactions, it can just well be:
+    // If you are only using signed transactions, it can just be:
     // OffchainPallet: offchain_pallet::{ Module, Call, Storage, Event<T> }
   }
 );